Undergraduate Programs in Physics

 Graduates holding the bachelor's degree in physics find employment as laboratory or theoretical research assistants in physics or engineering, high-level medical technicians, science writers and editors, computer programmers, and secondary school teachers.
 A bachelor's degree in physics can be an ideal background for advanced study in other sciences, engineering, and the business and medical professions.
 A graduate degree in physics opens a broad spectrum of opportunities in pure and applied research in academia and industry.

 One-to-one student-faculty interaction is possible and is encouraged by the department.
 Computer use at all levels of instruction is afforded by means of terminals in the Joseph Henry Physics Building.
 Modern equipment is available in all laboratories.
 Opportunities for valuable experience, training, and financial support exist in the form of undergraduate assistantships in the research and teaching laboratories.

-For students interested in engineering, there are available 3-2 programs with engineering colleges including Clarkson University and Rensselaer Polytechnic Institute, Clarkson University, SUNY at New Paltz, and SUNY at Binghamton.
+For students interested in engineering, there are available 3-2 programs with engineering colleges including Clarkson University and Rensselaer Polytechnic Institute.
 Students in these programs spend their first three years at this campus and the last two at the other.
 The tuition is at the University at Albany rate for the first three years only.
 Transfer into the other institution is not guaranteed and requires a minimum 3.2 grade point average.
 Upon successful completion of the programs, students are awarded a B.S. in Physics from the University at Albany and a B.S. in Engineering from the other institution.